Lightningxyz/Virtual-Assistant/README.md

 ## Python Voice Assistant (Hope)

 A very simple Python-based command line voice assistant that can report time, weather, search the web, manage a to-do list, and more.
 Worked on it a couple of years back and found it again, so decided to upload it.
+It does have a few bugs due to problems with the pyttsx3 module and newer versions of python.

 ### Features
 - Voice recognition (speech-to-text)